3DTune-In/3dti_AudioToolkit_JavaScript/README.md

 ## Usage

-> Ideas, new and old, on how this API should look and be consumed by developers are found inside [.idea](.idea).
+Ideas, new and old, on how this API should look and be consumed by developers are found inside [.idea](.idea).

+For example implementations, look in the examples' JavaScript files.

 ## Running examples in the browser

+Remember to first compile the corresponding wrapper.

 ```sh
 # Binaural demo